Skip to content Skip to Programs Navigation

 Electives

-Whether you’re preparing for a career pivot, advancing in your current field, or exploring new industries, our electives are designed to give you the tools and knowledge to succeed in a rapidly changing business landscape.
+Whether you’re pivoting careers, advancing in your field, or exploring new opportunities, our electives empower you to succeed in today’s fast-changing business world.

 Independent study projects